Information for Global Students

 - If there is an inability to obtain or renew F-1 visa for entry to the U.S

 Students who cannot get to the United States may apply for approval to attend classes remotely.
 Please complete this Remote Class Delivery Request.
-Deadline for Remote Access Registration is Aug.
-3, 23:59 U.S. E.S.T.
+Deadline for Remote Access Registration is (To be determined) 23:59 U.S. E.S.T.
 You will need your Gannon network ID and password.